-1. There is a dearth of interesting reading materials in our schools.

-2. Many schools have removed novels and other longer challenging works to provide teachers and students with more test preparation time.

-3. Students are not doing enough reading in school.
+- 1. There is a dearth of interesting reading materials in our schools. - 2.
+Many schools have removed novels and other longer challenging works to provide teachers and students with more test preparation time. - 3.
+Students are not doing enough reading in school.
+14

 Gallagher's main idea is that schools or teachers are spending most of the time in lessons with 'preparing students for tests' instead of preparing them for the future in the real life.
 Teachers are often focusing just on the fulfilment of necessary duties, as tests, examinations, graduation, but they are not trying to really engage students or leave some positive impact.
 Dr. Seuss once said: 'The more that you read, the more things you will know.
 The more that you learn, the more places you'll go.'
-And this quote should be a motto for all teachers and students (or people in general) because literature has a great impact on the person's life even though it is not obvious at the first sight.
+15 And this quote should be a motto for all teachers and students (or people in general) because literature has a great impact on the person's life even though it is not obvious at the first sight.
 No matter which way of teaching literature a teacher choose, there is an unquestionable result and that is reading positively influences not only how the student expresses, but also his vocabulary, general knowledge, perception of the world and social interactions.
 As was mentioned above, a family is the main factor which influences the attitude of children to literature, either in the positive, or in the negative way.
-But in the certain time of the children's life, they spend most of the time at school which means schools should be shaping their personalities or at least trying to.
-Not all children have the positive role model in the family, and they are starting with negative or non-existent experience with reading.
-This is the reason why school should not overwhelm students just with 'heavy' reading but there should be an opportunity to read just for pleasure to shape children's reading relation if anybody else does it.
-Gallagher (2009) sums up this idea as follows:
+But in the certain time of the

-&lt;sup>13 Allington R. 2009, Foreword to Readicide : how schools are killing reading and what you can do about it.
-Gallagher K. 2009, p.
+13 Allington R. 2009, Foreword to Readicide: how schools are killing reading and what you can do about it.

+14 Gallagher K. 2009, p.
 45.

-&lt;sup>15 Dr. Seuss.
+15 Dr. Seuss.
 1978, I Can Read With My Eyes Shut!.